 You can also use our calculator for calculating capital employed – Capital Employed Calculator.

 It is the total number of years for which the business is expected to earn such super-profits.

-Let us try to solve an example of the super profit method for more clarity.
+For more clarity, let us try to solve an example of the super profit method.
 Consider the following data of Fin Inc.

-Profit of the company of past three years is as follows:
+The profit of the company over the past three years is as follows:

 |Years||Year 1||Year 2||Year 3|

 And the total assets of the company are $41,000, and the creditors of the company are $6,400.
 The company earns a normal profit at the rate of 10%.
 And its number of years purchase is 2.5

 Average Future Maintainable Profit = (22,500 + 26,000 + 23,500)/3 = 24,000

 Capital Employed = 41,000 – 6,400 = 34,600